Last Updated on September 24, 2021

-The Emergent Field of Sport Psychology
+The Emergent Field of Sports Psychology

 Have you ever noticed that regardless of how much you practice and prepare, a slight change in your attitude or outlook, a minor distraction, or a word of encouragement can make all the difference in your athletic performance?
 Well, there’s a whole sub-field of psychology devoted to the study and practice of optimizing athletic performance through psychological principles.

-Sport psychology is generally understood as using psychological expertise to achieve success and solve issues arising in sport.
+Sports psychology is generally understood as using psychological expertise to achieve success and solve issues arising in sport.
 As defined by the American Psychology Association,

-“Sport Psychology addresses the interactions between psychology and sport performance, including the psychological aspects of optimal athletic performance, the psychological care and well-being of athletes, coaches, and sport organizations, and the connection between physical and psychological functioning.”
+“Sports Psychology addresses the interactions between psychology and sport performance, including the psychological aspects of optimal athletic performance, the psychological care and well-being of athletes, coaches, and sport organizations, and the connection between physical and psychological functioning.”

-Sport psychology can be used at the micro-level–working with individual athletes and their coaches, or with individuals who are hoping to find a new exercise regimen to get in better shape–or at the macro level, working with teams–from the youth ranks through scholastic sports all the way to the professional level–to help cohesion and camaraderie as they work toward their goals.
-Sport psychology is frequently utilized at the organizational level, where athletic directors or executives will determine a broader philosophy which then applies to everyone within the system.
+Sports psychology is frequently utilized at the organizational level, where athletic directors or executives will determine a broader philosophy which then applies to everyone within the system.
 It can be applied in a wide variety of contexts, and it can have a remarkable affect on everyone involved in a program by allowing sports-specific psychological insights to define the character and approach of the entire organization, whether it be a youth team, a local fitness center, or a professional sports franchise.

-Master’s Degree in Sport Psychology
+Master’s in Sports Psychology Programs

-While a bachelor’s degree in psychology naturally introduces students to the wide world of psychology, a master’s degree in sport psychology prepares graduates to specialize in the wide world of sports and fitness.
+While a bachelor’s degree in psychology naturally introduces students to the wide world of psychology, a master’s degree in sports psychology prepares graduates to specialize in the wide world of sports and fitness.
 As most undergraduate psychology degrees would likely not include any sports-specific courses, a master’s degree focusing exclusively on sports applications of psychology is necessary for those pursuing a career in this field.

-Specializations in Sport Psychology
+Specializations in Sports Psychology

-- While legally speaking most people in this field cannot refer to themselves as sport psychologists, this can be a very interesting path for a lot of students.
+- While legally speaking most people in this field cannot refer to themselves as sports psychologists, this can be a very interesting path for a lot of students.
 Generally, students will attain a master’s degree in sport psychology (usually from a kinesiology program).
 The degree is usually categorized as a Master of Education, or a Master of Science, but can also be a Master of Arts.

 - People working in this field are taking a hard look at different factors that can enhance performance in sport, but do not consider mental health aspects.